kentaro-m/task-completed-checker-action/README.md

 - [x] New and existing unit tests pass locally with my changes
 ```

-Create a pull request that containes a tasks list to your repository and GitHub will start automatically a workflow to check whether tasks are completed.
+Create a pull request that contains a tasks list to your repository and GitHub will start automatically a workflow to check whether tasks are completed.

 Every edit of the pull request description will automatically start a new workflow to check for completed tasks.